 Other ways to clean up your beauty routine

 If starting over with a whole new set of products seems like a drastic change, then make gradual shifts in your beauty routines instead.
 Once your current product is used up, switch to a non-toxic version next time.
-Take it slowly, and try to remember the benefits to moving towards a more natural health and beauty regime.
+Take it slowly, and try to remember the benefits of moving towards a more natural health and beauty regime.

 You can also start to scale back on the number of products you’re using in the first place.
 Do you really need that silicone-packed primer?
 If not, try going without for a little while and see how you feel.
-Your skin might thank you for it too!
+Your skin might thank you for it too.

-Getting started with clean beauty doesn’t have to be complicated
+Clean beauty doesn’t have to be complicated

-Hopefully this post has given you a few things to think about when it comes to your beauty products.
+Hopefully, this post has given you a few things to think about when it comes to your beauty products.
 You don’t have to do anything drastic, but by making more informed choices about the substances you’re exposing your skin and hair to, you can start to make small changes.